 - 1. plain ASCII text, using "pidgin TEX" for mathematical symbols.
-(An explanation of this will come later.)

-- 2. HTML

-- 3. PostScript
+(An explanation of this will come later.) - 2.
+HTML - 3.
+DVI (T_EX output) - 4.
+PostScript or PDF (less satisfactory than the others because of file size)

-- 4. DVI

 Optical scanning of a handwritten page is discouraged (worth only one extra point).
-Proprietary formats such as Microsoft Word are not acceptable for Web display.
+Proprietary formats such as Microsoft Word .doc are not acceptable for Web display; output the file as HTML instead.

 You are strongly urged to keep a copy (or at least a rough draft) of your paper when you turn it in.
 Since your paper may be photocopied or put into a binder, please follow these technical guidelines: Use standard 8.5×11 -inch paper, not too flimsy.
 Avoid yellow paper, blue pens, and faint pencil.
 Don't write too close to the edge of the page!
 (Leave margins of about an inch.)
 Use one side of the paper only.
-Use of word processors, especially T_EX , is praiseworthy.
+Use of word processors, especially TeX, is praiseworthy.
+(Note that Maple files can be exported as LATEX or as HTML.)
 Finally, the following information must appear at the top of the first page of your paper:

-Your name Your calclab account name
+Your name Your calclab account name Your attendance sheet number

-Week number Problem number (3 numbers separated by periods)
+Assignment (week) number Problem number (3 numbers separated by periods)